Criteria and restrictions to access reception conditions

 Greek Council for Refugees Visit Website

 Asylum seekers are entitled to reception conditions from the time they submit an asylum application and throughout the asylum procedure.
-In case of status recognition, reception conditions are terminated (with a few exceptions) 30 days after having been granted a positive decision.
-In the specific case of UAM, this time limit starts counting from the time they reach adulthood.[2]
-Delays in accessing reception continued to be reported in 2021, on account of chronic delays in accessing asylum on the mainland, via the skype registration system.[3]
+As regards children, reception conditions apply to minors, unaccompanied or not, and to separated minors, regardless of whether they have submitted an application for international protection.[2]
+In case of status recognition, reception conditions are terminated (with a few exceptions) within 30 days of the notification of the positive decision.
+In the specific case of UAM, this time limit starts counting from the time they reach adulthood.[3]

-The law also foresees that the provision of all or part of the material reception conditions depends on asylum seekers’ lack of employment or lack of sufficient resources to maintain an adequate standard of living that is sufficient to safeguard their health and sustenance.[4]
-The latter is examined in connection with the financial criteria set for eligibility for the Social Solidarity Benefit (Κοινωνικό Επίδομα Αλληλεγγύης, KEA),[5] which was renamed to Minimum Guaranteed Income (Ελάχιστο Εγγυημένο Εισόδημα) in 2020.[6]
-The law also provides that reception conditions can be reduced or withdrawn following an individual and justified decision by the competent reception authority, based on the full set of grounds provided under article 20 of the Reception Directive, including if it is established that the applicant has concealed his or her financial means or if they have lodged a subsequent asylum application.[7]
+The law also foresees that the provision of all or part of the material reception conditions presupposes that asylum seekers lack employment or that their employment does not provide them with sufficient resources to maintain an adequate standard of living that is sufficient to safeguard their health and sustenance.[4]
+The latter is examined in proportion to the financial criteria determining eligibility for the Social Solidarity Benefit (Κοινωνικό Επίδομα Αλληλεγγύης, KEA),[5] which was renamed to Minimum Guaranteed Income (Ελάχιστο Εγγυημένο Εισόδημα) in 2020.[6]
+The law also provides that reception conditions can be reduced or withdrawn following an individual and justified decision by the competent reception authority, based on the full set of grounds provided under article 20 of the (recast) Reception Directive, including if it is established that the applicant concealed their financial resources or if they have lodged a subsequent asylum application.[7]

 [5] Article 235 L 4389/2016.